On platforms like Instagram and Twitter, hashtags are essential for reaching new audiences and engaging with followers.

 - Look at Your Competitors’ Posts.
 What hashtags are your competitors using?
 Where are they getting the most engagement?

 - Use Tools.
-You might try using general kw research tools to identify topics in your niche, which you can then enter into Facebook to see if there’s an active audience there.
-Or, me to find other trending hashtags related to your specific tag.
+You might try using general keyword research tools to identify topics in your niche, which you can then enter into Facebook to see if there’s an active audience there.
+Or you can use Hashtagify to find other trending hashtags related to your specific tag.

 Additionally, you’ll want to focus on industry-specific hashtags to expand your reach among active searchers.

-Here’s an example from Social Media that keeps things simple, yet focused.
+Here’s an example from a page called Social Media Today that keeps things simple, yet focused.

 As is the case with bidding on branded PPC keywords, branded Facebook hashtags are used by a small percentage of your target audience but are an important tool for connecting with high-intent users.

-On the flip side, using popular hashtags like #TravelTips, #MondayMotivation or #ThrowbackThursday in your Facebook posts can help you tap into that “discovery” mode and reach a broader audience.
+On the flip side, using popular hashtags like #TravelTips, #MondayMotivation or #ThrowbackThursday in your Facebook posts can help you tap into that “discovery” mode and reach a broader audience (plus heightened brand awareness).

-Keep in mind, people searching for generic hashtags might not have a genuine interest in your business or your content.
-For example, if I type “#MotivationMonday” into the search bar, I end up with a pretty eclectic mix of content:
+Keep in mind that people searching for generic hashtags might not have a genuine interest in your business or your content.
+For example, if I type #MotivationMonday into the search bar, I end up with a pretty eclectic mix of content:

 While using these tags won’t necessarily hurt your brand (well, they will if your content is no good) it’s important to understand that relying on generic terms isn’t the best way to reach your ideal buyer.

-Tap into Trends & Topical Issues when Appropriate
+3. Tap Into Trends & Topical Issues when Appropriate

 However, you’ll want to make sure that you’re only “jacking” news items that make sense in the context of your brand.